-This station was completely redecorated during the line’s automation works.
+This station located in Paris 8 was completely redecorated during the line’s automation works.
 The vault was covered by new champagne-color tiles, nice cylindrical lamps with bubble motifs were added and the anthracite-color panels on the walls have the station’s name written in 5 languages.
 On every platform there are three touchscreens with interactive maps, it is one of the most fashionable Métro Stations without any doubt!

 3- BASTILLE (Line 1)

 Bastille was the prison stormed on 14th July 1789, marking the start of the French Revolution.
 You can still some remains of the famous prison along its (line 5) platforms and the marks on the floor show the limits of the ancient building.
-This station was decorated in 1989 by Liliane Belembert and Odile Jacquot to celebrate the bicentenary of the French Revolution.
+This station located between Paris 11 and Paris 12 was decorated in 1989 by Liliane Belembert and Odile Jacquot to celebrate the bicentenary of the French Revolution.
 Its tiled walls depict scenes of the Bastille Day, from the beginning of liberal thoughts to the final feast, and the ensemble is almost like something out of a museum.

 4- GARE DE LYON (Line 14)

-Like all the stations belonging to line 14, this is one of the most modern metro stations in Paris, basically decorated with steel and glass.
+This Metro Station located in Paris 12 is one of the most modern metro stations in Paris.
+It is basically decorated with steel and glass.
 No white tiles this time, the station walls are covered by an exotic garden instead, the Parisian metro becomes green!

 5- ARTS ET METIERS (Line 11)